 The console runs on an embedded PC system, and like all computers, there is a possibility of system failure.
-If it becomes necessary to reinstall the operating system, this is how you do it.
+The console software can be reloaded using the recovery CD provided with the console, or you can download the files from the Avolites download website and burn your own CD.